Avtandilko/k8s-cluster-creation/README.md

 * Remove hack with postStart hook for nginx deployment in Helm chart
 * Move Terraform state to S3
 * Enable container.googleapis.com via Terraform before GKE provisioning
+* Add linters for Terraform
+* Provide a better way of authorization for Kubernetes and Helm Terraform providers

 ## Steps